-During the year 2020 there was increased volatility in currency markets and the Russian Rouble has depreciated against some major currencies.
+Globaltrans Investment PLC Consolidated management report and consolidated financial statements for the year ended 31 December 2020 During the year 2020 there was increased volatility in currency markets and the Russian Rouble has depreciated against some major currencies.
 As of the end of December 2020 the Russian Rouble has decreased against the US Dollar from 61.9057 as of 31 December 2019 to 73.8757 Russian Roubles (19.3% revaluation) and against the Euro from 69.377 as of 31 December 2019 to 90.6824 Russia Roubles (30.7% revaluation).

-The Group is exposed to the effects of currency fluctuations between (i) the Russian Rouble and the US Dollars in relation to US Dollar denominated balances held in the Company and the Cypriot and Russian subsidiaries of the Group having the Russian Rouble as their functional currency; (ii) the Euro and the US Dollar for US Dollar denominated balances held in the Estonian subsidiaries of the Group which have the Euro as their functional currency and (iii) the Ukrainian Hryvnia and the US Dollar for the US Dollar denominated balances held in the Ukrainian subsidiary of the Group which has the Ukrainian Hryvnia as its functional currency.
+The Group is exposed to the effects of currency fluctuations between (i) the Russian Rouble and the US Dollars in relation to US Dollar denominated balances held in the Company and the Cypriot and Russian subsidiaries of the Group having the Russian Rouble as their functional currency; (ii) the Euro and the US Dollar for US Dollar denominated balances held in the Estonian subsidiaries of the Group which have the Euro as their functional currency and (iii) the Ukrainian Hryvnia and the US Dollar for the US Dollar denominated balances held in the Ukrainian Hryvnia and the US Dollar for the US Dollar denominated balances held in the Ukrainian Hryvnia as its functional currency.